TheZoq2/dcs_on_linux/README.md

 ### Open Beta (updated for 2.5.6.59398)

 For now, this guide assumes you use the standalone version.
 The steam version may also work, but I have not tested it in a while.
-Currently, wine 6.0 rc1 or the lutris version of that release are what work best but other wine versions may also work.
+Currently, Wine 6.0 rc1 or the Lutris version of that release are what work best but other wine versions may also work.

 First, some variables to avoid repetition:

 - `$USERNAME`: refers to the wine user.
-On standalone, this is your normal username and on steam it is `steamuser`
+On standalone, this is your normal username and on steam it is `steamuser`.
 - `$INSTALL_DIR`: the location in program files where the game is installed.
-  On standalone: `drive_c/Program Files/Eagle Dynamics/DCS`. or `DCS World OpenBeta` On steam, it's `/home/frans/.local/share/Steam/steamapps/common/DCSWorld`
+  On standalone: `drive_c/Program Files/Eagle Dynamics/DCS` or `DCS World OpenBeta`.
+On Steam, it's `/home/frans/.local/share/Steam/steamapps/common/DCSWorld`
-- `$CONFIG_DIR`: the place where user config stuff is stored `drive_c/users/$USERNAME/Saved Games/DCS<possibly openbeta>`
+- `$CONFIG_DIR`: the place where user config stuff is stored `drive_c/users/$USERNAME/Saved Games/DCS<possibly openbeta>`.
-- `$LOG`: the game log file `$CONFIG_DIR/Logs/dcs.log`
+- `$LOG`: the game log file `$CONFIG_DIR/Logs/dcs.log`.

-For standalone, if the game crashes before showing the login screen.
-You need to add a "dll override" for `wbemprox`.
-In lutris, you can do so under "runner options".
-For wine and steam proton, you can do so using the `WINEDLLOVERRIDES` flag https://wiki.winehq.org/Wine_User's_Guide#WINEDLLOVERRIDES.3DDLL_Overrides
+For standalone, if the game crashes before showing the login screen, you need to add a "DLL override" for `wbemprox`.
+In Lutris, you can do so under "runner options".
+For Wine and Steam Proton, you can do so using the `WINEDLLOVERRIDES` flag https://wiki.winehq.org/Wine_User's_Guide#WINEDLLOVERRIDES.3DDLL_Overrides

 With that change, you should be able to log in but once the game starts you will see a black screen.
-To fix this, create a symlink from `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`
+To fix this, create a symlink from `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`.

-The game should now start
+The game should now start.

 You may also see a crash when loading a mission.
-This might be caused by a Arial missing font which can not be distributed with wine.
+This might be caused by a Arial missing font which can not be distributed with Wine.

 ## Known issues and fixes